cnrad/lanyard-profile-readme/README.md

 > ❗ IMPORTANT ❗
 >
 > If you are using `lanyard-profile-readme.vercel.app`, change it to `lanyard.cnrad.dev` at your earliest convenience!
-Someone used 100gb of outbound traffic in a single day (twice), and now all my projects on Vercel (including this one) are paused because the free usage was exceeded.

 <!-- markdownlint-disable -->
 # lanyard-profile-readme